AlistarStudios/Alistar-Studios-Support/README.md

-# Vex-Block-Support-
+# Alistar Studios Support

-Please Email: eisensluff@gmail.com for Support for an Alistar Studios game.
+Please Email: alistarstudiosmobile@gmail.com for Support for an Alistar Studios game.